Stefdv/simple-button/README.md

 # Simple Button
 [![Build status][travis-badge]][travis-url] [![Bower dependencies][bowerdeps-badge]][bowerdeps-url] ![Version][bower-badge] ![Size][size-badge] [![Published][webcomponents-badge]][webcomponents-url]

-Extends the `<button>` element with extra functionality and fewer styles.

-Strips all default `button` styles, adds an `icon` property that lets you insert SVG icons in the button, and a `busy` state that toggles a spinner and fires events.
+Simple button extends the navtive `<button>` element to make it better behaved.
+It strips all vendor styles, adds an `icon` property, and a `busy` state that toggles a spinner and fires events.

 <!---
 ```